 During seismic operations, at least four PSOs will be based aboard the Langseth.
-PSOs will be appointed by USGS with NMFS concurrence.
-Observations will take place during ongoing daytime operations and nighttime start ups of the airguns.
-During the majority of seismic operations, two PSOs will monitor marine mammals and turtles near the seismic vessel.
-Use of two simultaneous observers will increase the effectiveness of detecting animals near the source vessel.
+PSOs will be appointed by L-DEO with NMFS concurrence.
+During the majority of seismic operations, two PSOs will monitor for marine mammals and sea turtles around the seismic vessel.
+Use of two simultaneous observers will increase the effectiveness of detecting animals around the source vessel.
 However, during meal times, only one PSO may be on duty.
 PSO(s) will be on duty in shifts of duration no longer than 4 h.

 Other crew will also be instructed to assist in detecting marine mammals and turtles and implementing mitigation requirements.
-Before the start of the seismic survey, the crew will be given additional instruction regarding how to do so.
+Before the start of the seismic survey the crew will be given additional instruction regarding how to do so.

 The Langseth is a suitable platform for marine mammal and turtle observations.
-When stationed on the observation platform, the eye level will be $\sim 21.5$ m above sea level, and the observer will have a good view around the entire vessel.
+When stationed on the observation platform, the eye level will be ~21.5 m above sea level, and the observer will have a good view around the entire vessel.
 During daytime, the PSO(s) will scan the area around the vessel systematically with reticle binoculars (e.g., 7×50 Fujinon), Big-eye binoculars (25×150), and with the naked eye.
 During darkness, night vision devices (NVDs) will be available (ITT F500 Series Generation 3 binocular-image intensifier or equivalent), when required.
 Laser rangefinding binoculars (Leica LRF 1200 laser rangefinder or equivalent) will be available to assist with distance estimation.
 Those are useful in training observers to estimate distances visually, but are generally not useful in measuring distances to animals directly; that is done primarily with the reticles in the binoculars.